 This accelerated, hybrid format is designed specifically for organizations who want to implement Lean Six Sigma.
-In the bi-weekly 4-hour sessions, participants will use the tools of Lean and Six Sigma to identify opportunities and improve processes for a specific workplace project.
+In the weekly, 2-hour sessions, participants will use the tools of Lean and Six Sigma to identify opportunities and improve processes for a specific workplace project.
 This certificate consists of four courses: Lean, Continuous Improvement, Six Sigma and 5S Project (descriptions below).

 This training is being held at Church Mutual in Merrill, WI.

 The cost of this program is $2,800.
 This includes all materials and books.